-7.13(2)(c) of the WHW OC: right to be consulted
+7.13(2)(c) of the WHW PC: right to be consulted

 The aim of the programme is to provide knowledge, understanding and skills in the field of Philosophy in such a way that the graduate is able to fulfil a position on the labour market at master's level.
 The objective of the programme is specified in final qualifications.
-The final qualifications are specified in Appendix 1.
+The objective of the programme is specified in the intended learning outcomes, see Appendix 1.